Pshubham1012/Classification-approach/README.md

 2. Data preprocess

-Due to large sizes of images in QNRF and NWPU datasets, we preprocess these two datasets.
+Due to the large sizes of images in the QNRF and NWPU datasets, we preprocess these two datasets.

 ```
 python preprocess_dataset.py --dataset <dataset name: qnrf or nwpu> --input-dataset-path <original data directory> --output-dataset-path <processed data directory>